rogit31/vostera.md/Session Planning.md

 - Cool picture by Robyn

 # TODO
-- Flesh out what Phineas new and went through, he becomes a main NPC
+- Flesh out what Phineas knew and went through, he becomes a main NPC
-- Finish the playlists, add theme songs for vespera, the order, maybe some others.
+- Finish the playlists, add theme songs for Vespera, the order, maybe some others.
 - Finish painting minis
 - What the fuck is pheonixgate?
 - How to reveal the OBS's goals (zeke's)